-Derek Hoiem is an associate professor Computer Science at the University
+Derek Hoiem is a Professor of Computer Science at the University

 of Illinois at Urbana-Champaign, since January 2009.
 Derek received his PhD in